zalando/restful-api-guidelines/README.md

 # Introduction

 Zalando’s software architecture centers around decoupled microservices that provide functionality via RESTful APIs with a JSON payload.
-Small teams own, deploy and operate these microservices in their AWS (team) accounts.
+Small engineering teams own, deploy and operate these microservices in their AWS (team) accounts.
 Our APIs most purely express what our systems do, and are therefore highly valuable business assets.
 Designing high-quality, long-lasting APIs has become even more critical for us since we started developing our new open platform strategy, which transforms Zalando